openaps/docs/docs/docs/Customize-Iterate/useful-mobile-apps.md

 **Show known wifi networks** - If I'm headed to a friend's house or traveling, I may want to double check if I have their wifi network already saved to my rig.
 This gives me a simple list of the wifi networks I have saved in the rig already, and helps me know if I want to add a new one before I travel.
 For this command, simply enter `cat-wifi` in the command script body.  (note: if I actually want to add a wifi network, I would switch to Termius app or login on my computer to add a wifi network...SimpleSSH just isn't a robust editor)

-**git lock fix** - Probably the most common error in a rig is the `.git lock` error that happens on occassion and by deleting the .git directory, you can get back to looping quickly.
+**git lock fix** - Probably the most common error in a rig is the `.git lock` error that happens on occasion and by deleting the .git directory, you can get back to looping quickly.
 For this command, enter `rm -rf /root/myopenaps/.git` in the command script body.

 **mmtune** - If you want to check how well your pump tune strength is you can use this command script to test it `cd ~/myopenaps && sudo service cron stop && killall -g oref0-pump-loop && openaps mmtune && sudo service cron start`